miwipe/ngsLCA/README.md

 bowtie2-build --threads 5 plastids.fa plastids
 ```

-3. Next, align your trimmed and quality checked reads against the database
+3. Align your trimmed and quality checked reads against the database
 ```
 bowtie2 --threads 10 -k 5000 -x refseq_plastids/plastids -U fastq_file.fq --no-unal | samtools view -bS - > file_name.database_name.bam
 ```

-If more than one database have been used as reference all resulting bam files needs to be merged and sorted using samtools (important as the LCA assumes that all unique readIDs are aligned next to each other).
+4. If more than one database have been used as reference all resulting bam files needs to be merged and sorted using samtools (important as the LCA assumes that all unique readIDs are aligned next to each other).
 See example below:

 ```
 samtools merge -@ 10 -n merged.out.bam *.bam
 samtools sort -n -T /TMP_folder/ -O bam -o file.sort.bam -@ 5 tmp.bam.merged -m 2G
 ```

-# Running Main c/c++ program
+# Running the ngsLCA first module
 ## Downloading resource files for program from NCBI
 ```
 mkdir ncbi_tax_dmp;